saharama/saharama.github.io/projects/cram-connect.md

   - Semantic React
   - ICS314

-summary: Developed the Cram Connect website to enable UH Manoa students to find their best fit study spot on or around campus!
-Used issue driven project management, as a team of 4, to develop the Cram Connect web application.
-Implemented Cram Connect using Meteor and React.
+summary: Cram Connect website enables UH Manoa students to find their best fit study spot on or around campus!
+Used issue driven project management, as a team of 4, to develop the web application.
+Implemented using Meteor and React.
 ---

 <img class="ui huge centered rounded image" src="../images/cram-connect/connect-landing.jpg">